turboblack/HamsterCMS/README.md

 admin panel (**login password**)

-**The new script works under PHP 8
+**The new script works under PHP 8.
-NEW THEMES!
+NEW THEMES AVAILABLE!
 there is a button to log out of the session the buttons have become more beautiful and more convenient to use multi-templates and working with templates from the admin panel